drduh/macOS-Security-and-Privacy-Guide/README.md

 Step 3: Identify the adversaries' capabilities

-In order to counter your adversaries, you'll need to understand what they're capable of.
+In order to counter your adversaries, you'll need to understand what they're capable of and what they're not capable of.

 Step 4: Come up with ways to mitigate the threats